Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 Visit STDAZ.com to find free STD/HIV testing outreach events or register before 3 p.m. for STD testing at the Maricopa County STD Clinic, where you get gonorrhea, syphilis, HIV, and chlamydia testing for the low cost of $20.
 The clinic is open Mondays, Tuesdays, Thursdays, and Fridays from 8 a.m. to 5 p.m. and Wednesdays from 9 a.m. to 5 p.m. and requires registration but appointments aren’t necessary.
 It also provides condoms but doesn’t perform herpes or HPV testing, treatment for genital warts, or any non-STD services.

 Planned Parenthood’s Tempe Regional Health Center welcomes you to walk in to see if a same-day appointment is available but does require appointments.
-You can get low-cost HIV testing, expedited partner therapy, condoms, and testing and treatment for genital warts, chlamydia, gonorrhea, herpes, and syphilis on Wednesdays from 8 a.m. to 5 p.m. and Thursdays and Fridays from 8 a.m. to 4 p.m.
+You can get low-cost HIV testing, expedited partner therapy, condoms, and testing and treatment for genital warts, chlamydia, gonorrhea, herpes, and syphilis on Wednesday through Saturday from 7 a.m. to 5 p.m.
 If you don’t have insurance, you may qualify for a lower fee scale or state-funded program, but you’re never turned away if you can’t pay.